 are an Australian resident, permanent visa holder or Australian Citizen

 and, meet the disability or early intervention requirements.

 For those aged 65 years and over it is the case that in most situations you will be ineligible for the NDIS and will receive support through the federal government’s aged care system.

 How can Focus Care help?

-Focus Care is a leading provider of at-home care services, offering support through the NDIS, Home Care Packages, and privately.
+Focus Care is a leading provider of disability home care services and in-home aged are, offering support through the NDIS, Home Care Packages, and privately.
 We take the time to get to know each client individually, their family, their lifestyle, and their needs.
 We work with your strengths to provide support, tailored to your preferences.

 Disability home care services for Acquired Brain Injuries

 ABIs present themselves different for each individual.
 Focus Care's wide range of disability support services can help support many of the symptoms of ABIs, including:

 Social support to assist with communication and socialisation skills